Water Heater making noise

 - The raised noise can be, if the boiler air, that is in it together with water air gets.
 Usually this is of a short duration and takes place when the water supply is restored.
 The same effect occurs if a large amount of oxygen is initially dissolved in water.

-Fuse Appliance Repair will restore your water heater.
+Fuse HVAC, Refrigeration, Electrical & Appliance Repair will restore your Water Heater.